 In December 2015, the FDA issued a Warning Letter to LivaNova after inspecting two of its facilities, one in Germany and one in the U.S. The warning stated that during the FDA’s inspection of LivaNova’s German facility, investigators determined that the firm’s devices were “contaminated” in methods used for manufacturing, packaging, storing or installation and found that these practices were in violation of current Quality System regulations.

 At the conclusion of the inspection, the FDA noted that as a part of the company’s recall, LivaNova issued an update to its cleaning and disinfection instructions following complaints of patient deaths due to infections caused by the Stockert 3T.
 But the FDA concluded that the acceptance criteria for the test did not demonstrate that the updated procedures produced a reduction in bacteria.
 The FDA stated that it will remain “actively engaged” in the process.

+The lawsuits claim that the Sorin 3T spread bacteria during surgeries, causing serious infections or even patient deaths.
 If you or a loved one has had surgery in which a heater-cooler device was used, you may be eligible for compensation.
 Depending on the severity of your infection/case, you could be compensated for:

 Patients in Pennsylvania who’ve undergone open heart surgery requiring a cardiopulmonary bypass at two hospitals may be infected with a deadly bacteria.
 Over 3,500 patients who underwent heart surgery at WellSpan York Hospital in York and Penn State Hershey Medical Center in Hershey may have been exposed to Mycobacterium chimaera, a particularly invasive bacteria.